apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 `SignerName:SignerClassName` - register a new signer with the specified name, and the class for this signer.
-The Signer Class must implement `com.amazonaws.auth.Signer`.
+The Signer Class must implement `software.amazon.awssdk.core.signer.Signer`.

 `SignerName:SignerClassName:SignerInitializerClassName` - similar time above
 except also allows for a custom SignerInitializer